SpacingBat3/WebCord/docs/FAQ.md

 `node-gtk`, I would have to use different API for Windows since `node-gtk` does not work currently on Windows platforms.
-For people thinking that QT could be a solution for native implementation, I don't think that QT always integrates well with every theme or can be easily themed.
+For people thinking that QT could be a solution for native implementation, I don't think that QT always integrates well with every theme (i.e. *it is damn ugly!*) or can be easily themed.

 As of the alternatives that are close to the Electron, the only software that seemed to be promising as of the switching was NW.js, yet it is more designed